Guides

 Throwing with your shoulder

-The power comes from your forearm and wrist, not your shoulder.
-If your shoulder is doing the work, you're using too much force and your throw will be inconsistent.
-Keep your upper arm still.
+The power comes from your forearm and wrist.
+If your shoulder is doing the work, you're using way too much force and your throw will be all over the place.
+Your upper arm should barely move.

 Moving your body during the throw

-Pulling your arm back immediately after release means you were decelerating before the dart left your hand.
-Always follow through — extend your arm fully and point at the target.
+Pulling your arm back the instant the dart leaves means you were already slowing down before the release.
+Follow through every single time — extend your arm fully and point at the target.
+It feels weird at first.
+Do it anyway.

 Throwing too hard

 Darts is not about power.
-Throwing harder doesn't make the dart more accurate — it does the opposite.
-A smooth, controlled throw with moderate force is far more accurate than a bullet throw.
+At all.
+Throwing harder doesn't make the dart more accurate — it does the exact opposite.
+A smooth, controlled throw with moderate force beats a bullet throw every time.
+You're throwing at a board 237cm away, not launching a missile.

 ⏱️